Hospital Acquired VRE (Vancomycin-Resistant Enterococcus) Central-Line Infections

 Dr. Greg Vigna

-VRE bloodstream infections from infected central-line infections can cause long-term complications if not treated.
-VRE bloodstream infections often require IV Daptomycin.”
+Advocating for safer PICC lines in combatting hospital-acquired infections VRE bloodstream infections from infected central-line infections can cause long-term complications if not treated.
+Treatment sometimes fails for this difficult to treat hospital acquired bacteria.”

 - Greg Vigna, MD, JD

-What else did Dr. Exline report in his article“Beyond the bundle-journey-journey of a tertiary care medical intensive care unit to zero central line-associated bloodstream infections”?
+What else did Dr. Exline report in his article“Beyond the bundle-journey of a tertiary care medical intensive care unit to zero central line-associated bloodstream infections”?

-“Out of 40 HTS sites cultured in five patient rooms, 8/40 (20%) sites cultured positive for

 Greg Vigna, MD, JD , national pharmaceutical injury attorney,“VRE bloodstream infections from infected central-line infections can cause long-term complications if not treated.
 Unfortunately, treatment sometimes fails for this difficult to treat hospital acquired bacteria.”